ericnograles/chain-reaction/README.md

 1. In a terminal from the root of this repo, type in `cd ./chain-reaction.web`
 2. Run `./start.sh`
+3. Open Chrome and browse to `http://localhost:8080` for the web app.
+4. Open Chrome and browse to to `http://localhost:8081` for the mocha unit tests.

 ## Run the iOS App